Nicolas-Marzagao/Small-Python-Projects/README.md

-A fan project developed in a day, there are sevral optimazations that can still be made.
+A fan project developed in a day, there are several optimizations that can still be made.

 Made in Python 3.10.7.